 Also, learn how to administer cardiopulmonary resuscitation or CPR.
 Certification courses are typically offered by The American Red Cross, local hospitals and fire departments and the American Heart Association.

 In the event of an emergency, first inspect the area for potential dangers, such as fire, falling objects of a gas leak.
 Do whatever you can, safely, to prevent any further accidents.
 If you are involved in an auto accident, set up flares if possible, or put down markers around the scene.
 You may need to move the victim out of harm’s way, to avoid oncoming traffic or fire.
 Otherwise, do not move an injured person.
 Immediately call 911, the sooner you get help, the faster the injured will receive medical assistance.

-Proceed with caution so you do not harm the injured person any further.
+Proceed with caution, so you do not harm the injured person any further.
 Unless the scene is unsafe, never move someone with a potential spinal injury.
 Inspect the person’s breathing and circulation.
-If there is evidence of an airway obstruction, or if the injured is not breathing, begin CPR immediately.
-Continue administering chest compress ions until the patient revives, or until emergency medical personnel arrives.
+If there is evidence of airway obstruction, or if the injured is not breathing, begin CPR immediately.
+Continue administering chest compressions until the patient revives, or until emergency medical personnel arrives.

-Knowing what to do in an emergency, and having the right supplies readily available, will help you stay calm and remain focused.
-If you ever start to panic, step back and take a few deep breaths.
+Knowing what to do in an emergency, and having the right supplies readily available will help you stay calm and remain focused.
+If you ever start to panic, step back, and take a few deep breaths.
 Count to 10 and return to the scene.
-Remind yourself you are prepared and able to handle emergency situations.
+Remind yourself you are prepared and able to handle emergencies.